 Even writing this makes me feel uneasy, because I don’t want anyone to think people are purposefully silencing me or telling me what I can or can’t write.
 No one has confronted me.
 I’m just scared of the hidden social consequences within academia.

 I can wait 8 years to get tenure, right?
 Well, I’d have to find those increasingly rare post docs and faculty positions first, so maybe I won’t have to wait so long since I’ll have been pushed out of academia by the horrible job market alone.

 I’m a little disappointed that I didn’t wake up to a cloud of pot smoke and glitter snuggling the city, but I’m still pretty happy about the laws.
-Both gay marriage and marijuana become legal in Washington state today.
+Both gay marriage and marijuana become legal in Washington state today, I can’t wait to see some of the LGBT and marijuana-infused tactics some dispensary marketing professionals will come up with in the near future!
 No longer will people be barred from marrying the people they love because of the outdated religious views of others, and no longer will people (disproportionately minorities) be fined and jailed because they want to take a drug less harmful than alcohol while eating cheetos and watching Lord of the Rings (suggests a police spokesperson, haha).
 This means medical and recreational marijuana consumers are able to purchase their cannabis online, for top-shelf medical strains such as this walter white strain and many others being grown.

 Progress has been made for both liberalism and rationality today.
 Though I can’t yet claim that I live in the most liberal state until our ultra-regressive tax laws are fixed.
 Wait…does that mean I’m living in the most libertarian state?
 Aaaaaahhhhh!!!!